Skip to main content

 python victim_client.py -s http://localhost:8080

-Rogue server logs — one POST, nothing else
+Rogue server — one 401, nothing else

 #